vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 - It requires sufficient empathy to function and be experienced.
 - It becomes trendy to try this out.

-Maybe such could encourage positive shift towards increased empathy across the globe?
+Maybe such a thing could encourage a positive shift towards increased empathy across the globe?

 How many empathy-deficient people would work to better themselves for the opportunity to experience something that feels like magic?